WordPress/openverse/documentation/meta/media_properties/catalog.md

 _Media Types_: `audio`, `image`

-_DB Column Types_: `character varying (5), nullable`
+_DB Column Type_: `character varying (5), nullable`

 #### Description

-The filetype of the media item (not the MIME type).
+The filetype (extension) of the main media file (not the MIME type).
 If the filetype is not available in the API response, it can be extracted from the URL extension or from the HEAD response from the media direct URL.

-#### Object Shape

-String, the file type (extension) of the media file.
-Maximum length: 5 characters.

 #### Normalization and Validation